Leveraging Analog Neutral Atom Quantum Computers for Diversified Pricing in Hybrid Column Generation Frameworks: Introduction

 \section{Introduction}

-Quantum algorithms have been heavily investigated for their potential to deliver speedups for certain classes of combinatorial optimization (CO) problems \cite{leng_subexponential_2025, huang_quantum_2022, montanaro_quantum_2020, wocjan_speedup_2008, moylett2017quantum, ambainis2019quantum, somma_quantum_2012}.
-These problems involve selecting the optimal solution from a finite, yet exponentially large set of possible solutions subject to constraints.
+Combinatorial optimization (CO) problems involve selecting the optimal solution from a finite, yet exponentially large set of possible solutions subject to constraints.
 They are ubiquitous in domains such as logistics, scheduling, and resource allocation, where even marginal improvements in optimization can yield substantial operational and economic benefits.
-Their importance has led to the field of operations research, a domain devoted to the development of applied mathematical techniques to accelerate solvers.
+Quantum algorithms have thus attracted attention for their potential to speedup certain classes of these problems \cite{leng_subexponential_2025, huang_quantum_2022, montanaro_quantum_2020, wocjan_speedup_2008, moylett2017quantum, ambainis2019quantum, somma_quantum_2012}, which would amplify the operational and economic gains.
+Nonetheless, current industrial implementations are rare.

 While quantum computing offers alternative algorithmic strategies based on entanglement and superposition, it operates in a large Hilbert space of size $O(2^N)$, with $N$ the number of qubits in a quantum system.
 Quantum algorithms must therefore manipulate quantum information in this space, crafting interference patterns so as to concentrate probability on the answer.
-An example of this recipe for unstructured search is Grover's algorithm \cite{montanaro_quantum_2020}, which offers a quadratic speedup over a brute force search.
-However, such digital algorithms for CO mostly remain out of reach in the noisy intermediate-scale quantum (NISQ) regime due to the prohibitively large number of coherent operations they require.
+An example of this recipe for unstructured search is Grover's algorithm \cite{montanaro_quantum_2020}, which offers a quadratic speedup over a brute force search \cite{creemers_speeding_2025}, though additionnal limitations may be present \cite{creemers_perez_armas_limitations_2025}.
+Such digital algorithms for CO mostly remain out of reach in the noisy intermediate-scale quantum (NISQ) regime due to the prohibitively large number of coherent operations they require.